ryan-mcclue/unsw/comp3331/week1.md

 client-server:star
 So, WAN vs Mesh? (perhaps WAN is another distinction like size? would probably have another like radio technology e.g. cellular/wifi etc.)
 * what is net neutrality?
 (Computerphile, Dr Richard Mortier networking)

+stochastic means random distribution but may still be analysed with statistics, e.g. stock market graphs

+bernoulli trial is binomial experiment whereby probability stays the same across repetitions binomial question: probability of 'x' successes in 'n' trials?   (mrnicholltv) calculate number of ways to acheive said number and multiply by probability number of ways is: N choose X